 9: Published authors view imitation as a means, not an end

 Culturally, there is a major emphasis on originality in the arts.
-Not being original is one of the most common criticisms levelled at books.
+Not being original is one of the most common criticisms levelled at books because many accept ownership of ideas.
 The truth is that most stories are variations on classic themes and can be distilled down to classic story structures.
 Yet this is scaffolding and your style and writing ‘voice’ are what give your writing its particularly distinctive feel.

 As Stephen King advises, don’t try to sound like anyone but yourself.
 The caveat to this advice is that imitation is an important part of developing your creative ability.
 Singers imitate other singers by learning their songs and vocal inflections.
 The baroque composer Bach learned composition by copying out the scores of his contemporaries carefully.
 Use imitation as a means to an end and you will assimilate other writers’ strengths into your own craft while developing your own voice.